HomeVertebratesRorquals

-Rorquals are members of the family Balaenopteridae, the largest group of baleen whales known for their large size, streamlined bodies, and unique pleated throats.
-In most species, the throat has a series of prominent grooves running from the throat to the navel.
-They gulp large quantities of water into their mouth by extending these grooves, thereby filtering in any prey that enters using their baleen plates.
+Rorquals are members of Balaenopteridae, the largest family of baleen whales, characterized by large, streamlined bodies and unique pleated throats.
+They gulp large quantities of water into their mouth by extending these pleats or grooves, filtering in any prey that enters using their baleen plates.
 Typically, these whales feed on small fish and crustaceans, like krill and copepods.

 There are 9 extant species of rorquals, including some of the largest animals on Earth, the blue whale and the humpback whale.
-These whales are found in all major oceans of the world, where they often live in small groups or pods of a few individuals.
+They are found in all major oceans of the world, where they often live in small groups or pods of a few individuals.

 The largest animal ever, the blue whale, is a rorqual, and it reaches a maximum length of 98 ft (29.9 m).
-On average, it weighs around 180 lt (200 st).
-Other large species include the fin whale, which reaches a maximum length of 85 ft (26 m) and weighs around 76 to 80 lt (85 to 89 st).
-The humpback whale is about 46 to 56 ft (14 to 17 m) long and weighs up to 44 st.
+On average, it weighs around 180 tonnes (200 short tons).
+Other large species include the fin whale, which reaches a maximum length of 85 ft (26 m) and weighs around 76 to 80 tonnes (85 to 89 short tons).
+The humpback whale is about 46 to 56 ft (14 to 17 m) long and weighs up to 40 tonnes (44 short tons).

-The smallest rorqual, the northern minke whale, weighs around 8.9 lt (10 st).
+The smallest rorqual, the northern minke whale, weighs around 8.9 tonnes (10 short tons).

 Most rorqual species have long, narrow flippers and a dorsal fin positioned about two-thirds of the way down their back.

-Their skull is distinguished by reduced nasals and frontals.
+In comparison to other whales, rorquals have reduced nasal and frontal bones in their skull.
 The nasals and the processes of the premaxillae extend beyond the supraorbital region of the frontal bones.
 Their rostrum, or snout, is broad and flat, while the supraoccipital bone extends past the zygomatic process of the squamosal bone.

 As baleen whales, rorquals possess short and broad baleen plates for feeding.